abadid/cmsc424-spring2018/project4/README.md

 #### Task:

-**Fuzzy Functional Dependency**: Add your SQL query that computes the fuzzy functional dependency between two columns.
-More details in doQuery method in Test.java.
+**Fuzzy Functional Dependency**: The Java code iterates through every possible pairs of columns in a dataset and then calls a SQL query over JDBC to calculate the confidence of a fuzzy functional dependency between those two columns.
+You have to write this SQL query (it will likely be a complicated query with several components in the with clause).
+See the doQuery method in Test.java and the context for how it is called in order to understand the nature of the SQL query that is sent to the database.

 In order to compile and run your implementation, run the following commands (from \vagrant\),